 Of course, I am starting from my powerlessness to present what I would like to talk about.
 But, though tragedy itself cannot, I can talk about the consequences of the representation of tragedy for each of us.
 The silence that follows tragedy is proper to it, and without doubt this is still, in my opinion, an advantage of tragedy.
 It is not explained.
-Here, meanwhile in the absence of explanations of tragedy I can offer an advantage in this sense: tragedy that is not explained is still at the mercy of explanations.
+Here, meanwhile, in the absence of explanations of tragedy I can offer an advantage in this sense: tragedy that is not explained is still at the mercy of explanations.
 The tragic author does not explain himself, but he is defenseless against the explanations of others.
 In order to suppress explanation it is not sufficient to not give any.
 The human mind is made such that tragedy does not take place without instruction, without any consequences.4

 From this arises the twofold notion that tragic representation must be a search for the perfect silence that allows the (non-)expression of its true (absolute) horror while simultaneously being a form that is situated within (relativistic and stylizing) exegetic discourse.
-In the literary realm, it is clear that the process of working towards this "point after which there is nothing to say" has been compared aspect (as in the dangers of moral relativism), but rather as a term denoting a phenomenon's comparison and relativistic character.
-To compare one conflict with another is to relativise both: to put aside, even if only temporarily, the absolute specificities and unique characters of each event.
+In the literary realm, it is clear that the process of working towards this "point after which there is nothing to say" has been most prominently explored in the limit-modernist prose of Samuel Beckett's The Unnamable and Worstward Ho.
+Of more relevance for the matter that I wish to explore here, however, is that it has been clear for some time now that the works of Don DeLillo contract dramatically towards minimalism around the millennial break and seem also to pursue such a quest for silence.